 At first glance, A Passage to India appears to be another pretty “coffee table” movie, but there’s more here than meets the eye.
 This movie goes to the very essence of the British occupation of India, or any occupation for that matter, providing the viewer with a valid moral lesson about the evils of Imperialism that remains true to this date.

-Director Lean was very anti-colonial, and that comes across in the most interesting ways.
-He uses Davis’s Adela to illustrate British wrongheadedness.
+Lean was very anti-colonial, and that comes across in the movie.
+Lean uses Judy Davis’s Adela to illustrate British wrongheadedness.
 Her story parallels with the story of an Indian doctor, the kindly Aziz (Victor Banerjee, Bitter Moon), who is more British than the British.
 Lean seems to suggest that Indians shared some blame for their own oppression.
 If Adela is misguided, then Aziz is an example of Indian naiveté.
-Both characters are equally foolish though, a point Lean makes time and time again.
-Lean uses, however, these same characters as vessels of hope.
+Both characters are equally foolish though, Lean argues.
+The director uses, however, these same characters as vessels of hope.
 Adela and Aziz mature almost simultaneously thus becoming the perfect agents of change.
-This brilliant paradox can be attributed to Forster, but I’ll give Lean credit for bringing out the ironies clearly and concisely.
+This brilliant paradox can be attributed to author Forster, but I’ll give Lean credit for bringing out the ironies clearly and concisely.

-The exception is Guinness’s Godbole, the film’s weakest link.
-I don’t really mind his dark make-up — yes, today is even less cool to see a Caucasian play an Indian — but Guinness’s scenes aren’t strong enough.
+Speaking of Guinness, the great British actor seems a bit lost here.
+I didn’t really mind his dark make-up — yes, today it’s even less cool to see a Caucasian play an Indian — but Guinness’s scenes aren’t strong enough.
 Something is missing here and Guinness blamed Lean for ruining his performance in the editing room.
-On the other hand, Lean said that Guinness’s overacting forced him to trim down the role.
-Maybe the truth is somewhere in between.
+On the other hand, Lean said that Guinness’s overacting forced him to trim down the role — maybe the truth is somewhere in between.

 Conclusions & Final Thoughts: